Water management in Dhaka: Poor service quality

 According to background information for a representative survey conducted for the Asian Development Bank in 2005, out of the 12 million inhabitants of Dhaka, the Dhaka water utility provided drinking water for 9 million through house connections, as well as for an additional 600,000 through 1700 standpipes and 100,000 through bulk connections.
 Bulk connections are located in slums and are known as "Water Points".
 NGOs are responsible for the installation, operation, maintenance as well as collection of revenues from these connections.
 Only 39% of the residential customers surveyed reported having a continuous water supply.
 On average, customers received water 15 hours per day.
 75% of residential and 85% of non-residential customers reported that they had water storage facilities at their premises.
-62% of residential customers reported their water quality as good or fair, i.e. not smelly or dirty.
+62% of residential customers reported their water quality as good or fair, i.e., not smelly or dirty.
 Only 10% of residential customers reported drinking water directly from the tap.
 By far the most common treatment method was boiling.
 75% of the domestic and 64% of the non-domestic households were willing to pay more for better services.

 The authors of the survey note a number of discrepancies between utility data and the results of the survey.
 The utility indicated at the time that 70% of its customers had continuous supply, that 63% had meters and that 97% of meters were in working condition.
-However, the survey indicated that 42% had continuous supply, that 76% were metered and that only 77% of meters were in working condition.
+However, the survey indicated that 42% had continuous supply, that 76% were metered, and that only 77% of meters were in working condition.

 Groundwater overexploitation

 82% of the city's water supply is abstracted from groundwater through 577 deep tube wells, while four relatively small surface water treatment plants provide the remaining 18%.
-Groundwater levels are dropping at two to three metres every year.
-The city's water table has sunk by 50 metres in the past four decades and the closest underground water is now over 60 meters below ground level.
+Groundwater levels are dropping two to three metres every year.
+The city's water table has sunk by 50 metres in the past four decades, and the closest underground water is now over 60 meters below ground level.
 The Asian Development Bank estimated in 2007 that by 2015 a severe supply shortage would occur if the utility did not reduce groundwater abstraction.
 Nevertheless, DWASA announced in 2012 that it will develop a new wellfield with 46 wells providing 150,000 cubic meters of water per day at a cost of US$63 million, of which US$45 million will be financed by the government of South Korea.

 Inadequate sanitation

-In Dhaka, nearly one third of domestic effluents does not receive any kind of treatment.
+In Dhaka, nearly one-third of domestic effluents do not receive any kind of treatment.
 About 38% of the population is covered by a sewerage system.
-There is one wastewater treatment plant with a capacity of 120,000 m³ per day.
-About 30% of the population uses conventional septic tanks and another 15% uses bucket and pit latrines.
+There is one wastewater treatment plant with a capacity of 120,000 m3 per day.
+About 30% of the population uses conventional septic tanks, and another 15% uses bucket and pit latrines.
 During the rainy season, sewage overflows are common.